 It is not known whether VARIZIG is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when VARIZIG is administered to a nursing mother.

-In the EAP, follow up data were available for 81 VARIZIG treatments in 78 infants (including newborns, pre-term infants, and infants < 1 year old).
-Two severe infections were reported, with pox count > 100.
-One of these patients also developed probable varicella encephalitis.
+In the EAP, follow up data were available for 110 VARIZIG treatments in infants (including newborns, pre-term infants, and infants < 1 year old).
+Three severe infections were reported, all three with pox count > 100, one of which also had pneumonia and another one also developed probable varicella encephalitis.

 Clinical studies of VARIZIG administered intramuscularly for post-exposure prophylaxis did not include sufficient numbers of geriatric subjects (aged 65 and over) to determine whether they respond differently from younger subjects.